codemonkeysio/code-monkeys-blog/docs/resources/privacy/index.md

 [Privacy Tests](https://privacytests.org/) - Open source tests of web browser privacy

+[Privacy Guides](https://www.privacyguides.org/en/) - Website that provides information for protecting your data security and privacy, and their mission is to inform the public about the value of digital privacy and global government initiatives which aim to monitor your online activity

 [Privacy Tools](https://www.privacytools.io/private-browser) - Website dedicated to providing privacy services, tools, and guides.
 A lot of the services and tools listed here were initially found through this website, so it's a great site to learn more about them as well as privacy in general

 [Seth for Privacy](https://sethforprivacy.com/) - An individual interested in educating and learning more about privacy and technology.
 Check out the [Opt Out](https://optoutpod.com/) podcast where he sits down with passionate people within the privacy community to discuss why privacy matters, the tools and techniques they've found and use, and to encourage others towards achieving personal privacy and data sovereignty